merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 |Ribosomal_L14|5.1e-30|HT_node_2492|11|407|
 |Ribosomal_S13|2.9e-25|LT_node_1007|1|250|

-Authors mention that they found ribosomal proteins in 14 contigs, which perfectly matches to the table above: there are 14 distinct contigs that carry ribosomal proteins in this analysis as well (it is always a great feeling to find perfect agreement with published stuff).
+Authors mention that they found ribosomal proteins in 14 contigs, which perfectly matches to the table above: there are 14 distinct contigs that carry ribosomal proteins in my results as well (it is always a great feeling to find perfect agreement with published material).

 As you can see from this output, multiple of these hits are occurring in the same contig (i.e., PR_node_260 contains two ribosomal proteins one after another, etc), however, we don't know whether any of these distinct contigs are coming from the same population.

 The [supplementary methods](http://www.pnas.org/content/suppl/2017/08/21/1707009114.DCSupplemental/pnas.1707009114.sapp.pdf) suggest that these contigs are assembled independently from each dataset.
-As a final note on this, in Kowarsky et al.'s notation in the study PR, HT, and LT stand for samples originate from 'preagnent', 'heart transplant', and 'lung transplant' individuals.
+As a final note on this, in Kowarsky et al.'s notation in the study PR, HT, and LT stand for samples originate from 'pregnant', 'heart transplant', and 'lung transplant' individuals.

-So one can say most of the contigs with ribosomal proteins are coming from blood samples of preganent individuals.
+So one can say most of the contigs with ribosomal proteins are coming from blood samples of pregnant individuals.

 Fine.